-The ability to cluster venues into precincts and parks provides substantial efficiencies in operational readiness, time, and costs.
+The ability to cluster venues into precincts and parks provides, substantial efficiencies in operations readiness, time, and costs.
 The Calgary Bid Exploration Committee (CBEC) focused their attention on Stampede Park and its venues for these existing efficiencies.
-The proposed new Flames Arena and ancillary arena would be potentially located within the Stampede Park and has been identified as the potential site for Ice Hockey 1 and 2, along with Para Ice Hockey competition.
+The Saddledome, located within the Stampede Park, has been identified as the potential site for Figure Skating and Short Track Speed Skating competition.